 How much fish should you eat each week?

 Many people, including me, worry that eating fish risks ingesting too much mercury or other contaminants.
 So what can you do to minimize that risk?
 What fish are safe to eat and how much should we consume each week.
-And what about pregnant women and children?
+What about pregnant women and children?
 Should they consume less fish?

 According to the same NOAA Fisheries site, you should eat fish like salmon, anchovies, herring, sardines, cod, trout, and Atlantic and Pacific mackerel (not King mackerel) that are lower in mercury.
 Reduce or completely avoid fish that are high in mercury, such as shark, swordfish, king mackerel, or tilefish.
 WebMD spoke to experts on this topic, including the Environmental Protection Agency and the US Food and Drug Administration who advise that pregnant women and children completely avoid these fish with higher levels of mercury.